aithedev/skid-wiki/README.md

 [`rias`](https://t.me/pursuers) In his early days, he was egoing people with his "unddosable" ovh.
 He tried to learn C and was horrible, even while someone was helping him: (https://imgur.com/a/DbigvVv) His worse era was when he was "doxxing", and practicing his opsec: (https://imgur.com/a/M1VSDoy)

+[`lewd`](https://t.me/grabify) Poor skid who always begged compto on how to sim swap.
+Always asking for targs due to him not being able to get any.
+He's now a call slave for T-Mobile.

 #### If you want to contribute, create an issue or pull request.

 #### Join the Discord! [discord.gg/skids](https://discord.gg/skids)